 |Virtual machine hosts||yes/no||Software may be deployed on VMs (including Amazon EC2, OpenStack Nova, etc…)|

 |Bare-metal hosts||yes/no||Software may be deployed on commodity hardware|

 Type of Licenses

 The “PX-Developer” license is a default license for px-developer containers.
-The “PX-Developer” license is permanent and free, and provides a limited set of functionality, with unrestricted use.
+The “PX-Developer” license is permanent and free, and provides a select set of functionality.
 It supports the following features:

 pxctl license list